-The Bristlecone pine groves are found between 5,600 and 11,200 ft of elevation on mountain slopes with dolomitic coils.
+The Bristlecone pine groves are found between 5,600 and 11,200 ft of elevation on mountain slopes with dolomitic coils and can be reached using the White Mountain Road.
 This harsh alkaline soil gives the Bristlecone a competitive advantage because over plants and tree are unable to grow.
 The trees grow very slowly due cold temperatures, arid soil, wind and short growing seasons.

 Reaching a maximum height of 49 ft with a truck diameter up to 12 ft, the Bristlecone pine maintains a bright orange or yellow.
 The stunted, twisted and gnarled trees contain deep fissures which expose deep orange bands of wood within the tree.
 The waxy needles are bunched in groups of five and form at the end of branches and also aid in water conservation.
 The Bristlecone wood is resistant to insects, fungi and other pests which may shorten its lifespan, due to the density of its wood and relatively high resin content.
 The harsh environment the tree grows in undoubtedly contributes.
 Unlike most trees which rot with age, the wood of this tree is contorted and eroded from sand, high winds, rain and ice.
 The age of these tree and harsh conditions cause the trees to twist and contort into other-worldly forms.

 As with many species, the Bristlecone is uniquely qualified to thrive in its selected climate.
 The tree maintains a shallow highly branched root system which not only brings in water from the soil around it, but also anchors the tree the the side of the mountain.
 Its dense wood which protects from insects, also protects from the winds.
 Although the Bristlecone pine population is stable, it is being monitored as a species of Least Concern due to its slow rate of growth, low reproduction rate, harsh environment and environmental concerns.